usebasejump/supabase-test-helpers/README.md

 Alternatively, you can generate a migration file and add it there.

 ## Contributing
 Yes, please!
 Anything you've found helpful for testing Supabase projects is welcome.
+To contribute:

-To contribute, please add [pgTAP compliant test functions](https://pgtap.org/documentation.html#composeyourself) to `supabase_test_helpers.sql` and submit a PR.
-Comments should be added above each function, follow the examples in the file.
+* Add [pgTAP compliant test functions](https://pgtap.org/documentation.html#composeyourself) to `supabase_test_helpers.sql`
+* Comments should be added above each function, follow the examples in the file.
+* Add tests for your functions in `tests/XX-your-function-name.sql`
+* Submit a PR

 ## Test Helpers
 The following is auto-generated off of comments in the `supabase_test_helpers.sql` file.
 Any changes added to the README directly will be overwritten.